vadimgaidai/github-search-users/README.md

-# GitHub users search
+# GitHub users searcher

 This React application that is able to search through [GitHub]https://github.com). users and their corresponding projects using the [GitHub api](https://docs.github.com/en/rest).

-## Available Scripts
+## Description

+- The first screen contains a search bar that can search through any user on the GitHub website at the top with a list of results underneath.
+Each item contains the avatar image, username.

+- Tapping on a user bring up a screen that contains the profile details of that user.
+The view contains their avatar image, username, number of followers, number of following, biography, email, location, join date, and a list of public repositories with a search bar at the top.
+Each item of the list view shall contain the name of the repository, the number of stars, and the Number of forks.

+- Tapping on a repository shall bring the user to a web browser and open the repository in the GitHub website.

-In the project directory, you can run:
+## In the project directory, you can run:

 ### `yarn start`